NaluKit/gwt-maven-springboot-archetype/README.md

     * Generates a Spring Boot multi Maven module project with example code.
     * The example is similar to the one from the GWT project.
-    * This is the best way to start if you want to see how things work.
+    * This is the best way to start if you want to see how things are working.

 The generated project will use the following versions: